Print Page

 "We would like to see the rising tide of active surveillance lift all boats," said co-author Daniel Barocas, MD, MPH, FACS, William L. Bray Professor and Executive Vice Chair of Urology at VUMC.

-This peer reviewed article relating to our Prostate Cancer section was selected for publishing by the editors of Disabled World due to its likely interest to our disability community readers.
-Though the content may have been edited for style, clarity, or length, the article "Prostate Cancer Patients Choosing Active Surveillance" was originally written by Vanderbilt University Medical Center, and published by Disabled-World.com on 2023-04-03.
-Should you require further information or clarification, Vanderbilt University Medical Center can be contacted at vumc.org/main/home.
-Disabled World makes no warranties or representations in connection therewith.
+Attribution/Source(s): This peer reviewed publication was selected for publishing by the editors of Disabled World (DW) due to its relevance to the disability community.
+Originally authored by Vanderbilt University Medical Center and published on 2023/04/03, this content may have been edited for style, clarity, or brevity.
+For further details or clarifications, Vanderbilt University Medical Center can be contacted at vumc.org/main/home NOTE: Disabled World does not provide any warranties or endorsements related to this article.

-Cite This Page (APA): Vanderbilt University Medical Center.
+Cite This Page: Vanderbilt University Medical Center.
 (2023, April 3).
 Prostate Cancer Patients Choosing Active Surveillance.
-Disabled World.
-Retrieved September 24, 2023 from www.disabled-world.com/health/cancer/prostate/active-surveillance.php
+Disabled World (DW).
+Retrieved March 16, 2025 from www.disabled-world.com/health/cancer/prostate/active-surveillance.php